jrop/apiify/README.md

 API of apiify/client (browser-module)
 =====================================

-For this release, the only way to use this module is to `require` it in (e.g., you will need to use a tool like Webpack/browserify/etc. to bundle it with your app).
-It exports one function with the following signature:
+The preferred way to use this module is to `require` it in (e.g., you will need to use a tool like Webpack/browserify/etc. to bundle it with your app).
+When requiring, It exports one function with the following signature:

 ```
 async apiClient(baseUrl) : ApiClient